Head Athletic Trainer

 Education and Certification

-The Bishop Diego ATC strives to establish trusting relationships with the athletes, coaching staff, parents, and the medical community.
+The Bishop Diego AT strives to establish trusting relationships with the athletes, coaching staff, parents, and the medical community.
 These relationships depend on effective communication between all parties involved, and a commitment to do what's best for the athletes.
-This demonstrates that the ATC is committed to providing quality care to their athletes.
+This demonstrates that the AT is committed to providing quality care to their athletes.

-ATCs, certified by the National ATCs Association's Board of Certification (NATABOC), have at minimum a bachelor's degree.
-ATCs possess a thorough knowledge of anatomy, kinesiology, biomechanics, physiology, as well as the prevention, management, and rehabilitation of athletic injuries.
+Athletic Trainers are certified by the National Athletic Training Association's Board of Certification (NATABOC).
+Credentials require a minimum bachelor's degree from an accredited program, up to date CPR and First Aid Certification for first responders, and at least 50 CEU's (continuing education units) every two years in order to maintain certification.
+ATs possess a thorough knowledge of anatomy, kinesiology, biomechanics, physiology, as well as the prevention, management, and rehabilitation of athletic injuries.
 Certified Athletic Trainers are also educated in nutrition, counseling, psychology, and health care administration.
 To become a Certified Athletic Trainer (ATC), the candidate must complete a four year bachelor's degree program, numerous internship hours, and then pass the national exam administered by the National Athletic Trainers Association's Board of Certification (NATABOC).